THE

 20

 The dynamic of private economic enterprise is thus based on a conflict of interests: the desire for increased general well-being, the common interest, versus the pursuit of private wealth, the individual interest.
 A democratic government's purpose is to guard the common welfare by preventing an accumulation of private wealth and power that violates democratic principles.
-The democratic solution: private enterprise is good, but it cannot have bad consequences upon human equality and the common good.
+The democratic resolution: private enterprise is good, but it cannot have bad consequences upon human equality and the common good.
 Most egregiously, vast wealth draws limited resources away from more essential social goods into the production of objects of vanity for the gratification of avarice.

 The selfish brain treats veracity--truth, honesty and principle--as an option; and expediency as its first principle.
 The barrier to a truly created equal democracy lies in a failure to understand and confront the true intentions of the selfish brain: